osdag-admin/Osdag/README.md

    * Pull requests

 ## <a id="user-content-bugs" class="anchor" href="#bugs" aria-hidden="true"></a> Bugs and known issues
 Have a bug or a feature request?
-Please first read the <a href= "">issue guidelines</a> and search for existing and closed issues.
+Please first read the <a href= "https://github.com/osdag-admin/Osdag/blob/master/CONTRIBUTING.md#using-the-issue-tracker">issue guidelines</a> and search for existing and closed issues.
 If your problem or idea is not addressed yet, please <a href= "https://github.com/osdag-admin/Osdag/issues/new">open a new issue</a> or at <a href= "http://osdag.fossee.in/forums"> Osdag forum</a>.

 ## <a id="user-content-version" class="anchor" href="#version" aria-hidden="true"></a> Versioning
 This beta version of Osdag contains only the shear connection modules.
 Starting with version of Osdag 2017.06.a.874e.